Mary Louisa Turle1

 Last Edited=22 Aug 2009

 General Sir Frederick Ivor Maxse was born on 22 December 1862.1 He was the son of Admiral Frederick Augustus Maxse and Cecilia Steel.1 He married Hon.
-Mary Caroline Wyndham, daughter of Henry Wyndham, 2nd Baron Leconfield and Constance Evelyn Primrose, on 18 December 1899 at St. George Hanover Square, London, England.1,2 He died on 28 January 1958 at age 95 at Pendean Nursing Home, Lavington, Midhurst, Sussex, England.2
+Mary Caroline Wyndham, daughter of Henry Wyndham, 2nd Baron Leconfield of Leconfield and Lady Constance Evelyn Primrose, on 18 December 1899 at St. George Hanover Square, London, EnglandG.1,2 He died on 28 January 1958 at age 95 at Pendean Nursing Home, Lavington, Midhurst, Sussex, EnglandG.2

-General Sir Frederick Ivor Maxse usually went by his middle name of Ivor.1 He gained the rank of 2nd Lieutenant in 1884 in the service of the Royal Fusilers.1 He fought in the Sudan Expedition.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1898.1 He fought in the Boer War.1 He was Colonel of the 2nd Battalion and Regiment, Coldstream Guards between 1904 and 1910.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1907.1 He was Colonel of the 1st Guards Brigade between 1910 and 1914.1 He was General of the 18th Division in 1914.1 He fought in the First World War.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1917.1 He was General of the 18th Corps in 1917.1 He was decorated with the award of Croix de Guerre.1 He was decorated with the award of Legion of Honour.1 He was General Officer-in-Command of the Northern Command between 1919 and 1923.1 He was Colonel of the Middlesex Regiment between 1921 and 1932.1 He held the office of Deputy Lieutenant (D.L.) of Sussex in 1932.1
+General Sir Frederick Ivor Maxse usually went by his middle name of Ivor.1 He gained the rank of 2nd Lieutenant in 1884 in the Royal Fusilers.1 He fought in the Sudan Expedition.1 He was awarded the Distinguished Service Order (D.S.O.) in 1898.1 He fought in the Boer War.1 He was Colonel of the 2nd Battalion and Regiment, Coldstream Guards between 1904 and 1910.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1907.1 He was Colonel of the 1st Guards Brigade between 1910 and 1914.1 He was General of the 18th Division in 1914.1 He fought in the First World War.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1917.1 He was General of the 18th Corps in 1917.1 He was awarded the Croix de Guerre.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He was General Officer-in-Command of the Northern Command between 1919 and 1923.1 He was Colonel of the Middlesex Regiment between 1921 and 1932.1 He held the office of Deputy Lieutenant (D.L.) of Sussex in 1932.1

 Children of General Sir Frederick Ivor Maxse and Hon.
 Mary Caroline Wyndham